 PnP OS Installed Yes No Normally, the PnP resources are allocated by BIOS during POST (Power-On Self Test).
 If you are using a PnP operating system (such as Windows 95), set this item to Yes to inform BIOS to configure only the resources needed for booting (VGA/IDE or SCSI).
-The rest of system resources will be allocated by PnP operating system. ------------------------------- ---
+The rest of system resources will be allocated by PnP operating system. --- --- by Auto Setting this option to Manual allows you to individually assign the IRQs and DMAs to the ISA and PCI devices.
+Set this to Auto to enable the auto-configuration function. ------------ --